How Jira Core works

 For example, a 'task' issue might have a simple workflow like:

-But for a different issue type, say for the 'release' example given above, it might look like:
+But for a different issue type—say for an HR team tracking candidates—it might look like:

 As work gets done on an issue, the assigned person moves it through the workflow, to transition the status.
 Issue status is critical for accurate visibility of work, for example, to ensure that all web changes include analytics before being published.